 3 Ways To Get Back Into The Habit of Reading

 I grew up surrounded by books — at home, my local and school libraries and in my classrooms.
 I even went on to major in English in university.
 You could say that I read a lot (though sometimes not often as I should have).
 I collect books and visit my local library and bookstores regularly.
-But does that make me a good reader?
-After overcoming a pretty severe reading rut that lasted about 3 years (probably thanks to that English degree — I love Shakespeare and Wordsworth, but I needed a break!), my love for books and reading came back in full force in the last year.

 “If you treat reading as a chore as an adult, you’ll never be able to love it.”

-As my books read climbs to double my goal for 2018, I have realized that I have become a better reader.
+As my books read climbs to double my goal for the year, I have realized that I have become a better reader.
 If you’re in a reading drought, or remember loving books as a child or teen but have since lost that loving feeling (ooh that loving feeling) when you see your stack of unread books, I get it.
 I’ve been there, but I have learned a few lessons over the last few months that have helped me become a better reader.

 Read What You Love

-If you love fantasy, read fantasy.
-If you love romance, read romance.
-For years, I thought that the books that I loved reading were just there as fluff between the books I should read.
 Though I would argue that some classics are meant to be read by everyone (Pride and Prejudice, Little Women, A Tree Grows in Brooklyn), the term “classic” was decided by someone else, not you.
 If you can’t stand those books that you read in school, take them off your reading list (and maybe your shelves too, if you’re like me and keep copies of books you’ve been meaning to read for years).

 Read what makes you want to read.
 Read about people and places that inspire you.
 If you treat reading as a chore as an adult, you’ll never be able to love it.
 Once you have a habit of reading what you love and find it’s become something you enjoy again, broaden your horizons.
-Read about something you don’t know very much about, try a different genre, read about someone with a different upbringing.
-You’ll soon find that you have expanded your definition of books that you love to read.

 Carry a Book With You